SynteLang/SynteLang/README.md

 A TUI library or headless mode may replace this feature in future.
 No files are purged from `.temp/` on exit, so will remain indefinitely until overwritten one-by-one when each new listing is launched. ◊

 ## Exported signals
 Up to 12 signals may be exported for input to other listings.
 Indicate this by capitalising the initial letter, eg. `out Env1`.
 This can then be used like any other signal, in the same manner as `tempo`, `pitch` and `grid`.
 These exported signals are daisy-chained in the same manner, so will propagate between listings in ascending order.
-This means that the signal will correspond to the preceeding `out` in another listing.
+This means that the signal will correspond to the preceding `out` in another listing.

 ---